Riktam-Santra/mangadex_library/mangadex_library/README.md

     var baseUrl = singleChapterData.baseUrl;
     // the filenames variable stores the name of all files in a manga chapter for (var i = 0; i < filenames.length; i++) {
-      print(lib.constructPageUrl(
+      // this for loop prints the url to all the pages in the provided chapters. print(lib.constructPageUrl(
           baseUrl,
           token,